machinekoder/pickit-docs/docs/support/pickit-system-software-upgrades.rst

 Overview
 --------

+.. warning:: We noticed that in some cases the web interface can show the error message **ERROR: Something went wrong during upgrading** although the upgrade process is still running fine.
+We are working hard on resolving this confusion.
+   **DO NOT REBOOT THE PICKIT SYSTEM YOURSELF AND WAIT FOR IT TO REBOOT AUTOMATICALLY.** Once the Pickit system rebooted, the web interface will also automatically refresh and show the newest version.
+In the exceptional case that the Pickit system does not reboot itself within 15 minutes after starting the upgrade, please contact support@pickit3d.com if you can't confirm that the upgrade succeeded.

 To upgrade your system follow these steps:

+.. note:: User of version 2.1.2 or above should go in :ref:`upgrade-since-2-1-2`.

 -  Press the **Settings** button in the top bar of Pickit's web interface.